mosquitogames/1819rulebook/7_simulation-mode.md

 {: .no_toc }

 - Malay faction:
-    - Put away the Mythic cards.
+    - Put away Battle cards marked &#9733;.
     - Shuffle the remaining Malay Battle cards and place them face down on the appropriate space.
     - Have each Raja draw 1 card.
 - British faction:
     - Put away one +3 and one +4 Artillery.
-    - Set aside the four ships from the British Battle deck.
-    - Shuffle the remaining cards.
-Have each Agent draw 1 card.
+    - Have each Agent draw 1 card.
-    - Shuffle the four ships back in, and place the deck face down on the appropriate space.

 ### I. Role cards
 {: .no_toc }